 PRIUM believes that collaborative physician engagement encompassing evidence-based medicine, clinical oversight, and jurisdictional guidelines is a primary means of facilitating optimal clinical and financial outcomes.
 PRIUM’s exclusive nationwide network of physician consultants enable PRIUM to fulfill all regulatory requirements related to PRIUM service offerings including specialty categories, active practice status, and state licensure.
 Our physician consultants are selected so as to not only have sufficient accreditation and clinical experience to appropriately assess the treatment plan underway, but to also be able to engage in difficult conversations with treating physicians about alternative avenues for improving function and reducing symptomatic pain and anxiety while reducing reliance on inappropriate and often unsafe polypharmaceutical regimens.

-PRIUM has created a process that leads to more frequent and more valuable peer-to-peer conversation.
+PRIUM has created a peer review process that leads to more frequent and more valuable peer-to-peer conversation.
 PRIUM ensures that the treating provider is prepared for the discussion when it takes place.
 This engenders better discussion, better collaboration, and better outcomes.
 Because rendering evidence based clinical guidance is our singular aim, we do it better than anyone else in the industry.
 This strategic focus enables a constant evolution of our products and services to achieve ever greater results for our clients and outcomes for injured workers.

-We achieve discussion with the treating physician in 74% of cases, and obtain Written Agreement on 80% of medication recommendations, and a 50% Written Agreement rate to recommendations that represent a change to treatment.
+We achieve peer review discussion with the treating physician in 74% of cases, and obtain Written Agreement on 80% of medication recommendations, and a 50% Written Agreement rate to recommendations that represent a change to treatment.
 Following PRIUM’s peer-to-peer discussion and broader chronic pain intervention program PRIUM has seen substantial results across our book of business.